APOLLON – DOSSIER OF THE BAYERISCHEN STAATSOPER

 Moving, evocative, romantic, emotional – a visit to the Bayerische Staatsoper can be so many things.
-But whether it’s the “first time” or a long-standing and cherished tradition, a visit to the opera is always something special and rarely leaves us untouched.
+But whether it’s the first time or a long-standing and cherished tradition, a visit to the opera is always something special and rarely leaves us unaffected.

-We’d like to present our diverse service offering for your opera, ballet or concert visit here.
-Because we also want you to enjoy your visit regardless of the performance, simply feel good and want to come back every time.
+Here, we’d like present you our diverse services surrounding your opera, ballet or concert visit.
+Because we don't just want you to enjoy the performance, we want you to feel good and come back every time.

 Do you have any questions or feedback?
 We look forward to hearing from you: